OSEBERG

 Reservoir

 Oseberg produces oil and gas from sandstone of Middle Jurassic age in the Brent Group.
 The main reservoirs are in the Oseberg and Tarbert Formations, but there is also production from the Etive and Ness Formations.
-The reservoirs lie at a depth of 2,300-2,700 metres and have generally good reservoir quality.
+The reservoirs are at depths of 2300-2700 metres and have generally good quality.
 The field is divided into several structures.
 The satellite structures west of the main structure also produce from the Statfjord Group and Cook Formation.

 Recovery strategy

-The Oseberg field is produced by pressure maintenance using gas and water injection, as well as pressure depletion in some structures.
+The Oseberg field is produced by pressure depletion, as well as pressure maintenance using gas and water injection in some structures.
 Massive upflank gas injection in the main field has provided excellent oil displacement, and a large gas cap has developed.
-Injection gas was previously imported from Troll Øst (TOGI).
+Injection gas was previously imported from Troll Øst.
 Gas blowdown has gradually started in main parts of the field, while other parts are maintaining injection.

 Transport

 The oil is transported through the Oseberg Transport System (OTS) to the Sture terminal.
-Gas export began in 2000.
-The gas is transported to the market via the Oseberg Gas Transport (OGT) pipeline to the Heimdal Gas Centre and further in the Statpipe-system to continental Europe, and via the Vesterled pipeline to the UK.
+The gas is transported via the Oseberg Gas Transport (OGT) pipeline and the new Heimdal bypass on the seabed to the Statpipe-system and further to continental Europe, as well as via the Vesterled pipeline to the UK.

 Status

 The strategy for the main Oseberg reservoirs is to balance oil production with increasing gas offtake.
+To increase oil recovery from the northern part of the field, the inlet pressure on the Oseberg C facility has been reduced.
 New production wells are continuously being drilled to enhance oil recovery.
 Gas blowdown from the Oseberg Delta structure started in 2022.
-In addition, a project to reduce the inlet pressure on the Oseberg C facility was initiated in 2022.
-This project will increase oil recovery from the northern part of the field.
+The first dedicated gas production wells were drilled in 2023.

 High Contrast Mode